ev-dushan-ranawaka/Library-Management-System/sample.md

 1. 1st is you must need Enkiveda Azure DeVos access, Lishan will give you an invitation for that.
 2. Then you need to confirm that the .NET SDK version is 10.0.302. - dotnet --version
-3. Last step is, you need to install the tool for Azure Artifacts credential provider, you can sign in with your Microsoft account.
+3. Last step is, you need to install the tool for Azure Artifacts credential provider, then you can sign in with your Microsoft account.

-If the all 3 steps complete you able to install ENKIVEDA.Scaffolder
+If the all 3 steps completed, you able to install ENKIVEDA.Scaffolder

 ### Note them: